 The final argument of this book is that the only difference between successful people and normal people lies in their self-belief and confidence, which causes them to persist long enough for them to achieve success.

 The Magic of Thinking Big asserts that creative thinking is the driving force behind success.
 This is an idea I’ve seen in many books now, but this one rounds up a broad collection of thoughts on the topic really well.
 Recommended!

 Who would I recommend The Magic of Thinking Big summary to?

-The 13 year old teenager who is about to take a “what work is right for you” test, the friend who’s just had a major setback and anyone who spends the majority of their time complaining.
+The 13-year-old teenager who is about to take a “what work is right for you” test, the 34-year-old friend who just suffered a major setback, and anyone who spends the majority of their time complaining.